Get the free Otherppl app.

 This raises two points, the first being the most important.

 Point (1) is far more important than a blatant contradiction.
-That the sole recovery model to which patients are referred denies the very diagnosis and understanding of alcoholism that the entire treatment community accepts is an almost unbelievable fact.
+Based on the studies conducted by alcohol rehab franklin, the sole recovery model to which patients are referred denies the very diagnosis and understanding of alcoholism that the entire treatment community accepts is an almost unbelievable fact.
 Of even more concern is that no one has ever noticed this unbridgeable gap between the treatment community’s diagnosis and understanding of alcoholism and the sole model of recovery it suggests.

 The point is not to engage in argument with AA or its members; rather, the point is a psychological, medical, economic, and political one: Why is AA never questioned as the sole road to recovery by those who so depend upon it when “treating” patients?
 Why has no one else ever noticed the black hole between diagnosis and “treatment”?
 How can the treatment community not notice that AA’s primary document stands in direct opposition to its own accepted definition of alcoholism?